Sums of singular series with large sets and the tail of the distribution of primes: Introduction

 It seems reasonable to conjecture that the Poisson prediction should still hold when $k \sim \log h$ or $k \sim (\log h)^2$, and perhaps even larger.
 At this point, both upper and lower bounds are far from matching this conjecture. \begin{conjecture} Let $x > 1$ and let $h = \l \log x$, with $\l = o((\log x)^\ep)$ for all $\ep > 0$.
 Let $k \ll (\log h)^2$.
 Define

 Then $\pi_k(x;h) \sim x \frac{\l^k e^{-\l}}{k!}$ as $x \to \infty$. \end{conjecture}

 In Section \ref{sec:distributiontail:unconditionalbounds}, we prove unconditional bounds on the tail of the distribution of primes.
 For these arguments we use a Selberg sieve bound instead of applying the Hardy--Littlewood conjectures.
 The Selberg sieve bound for prime $k$-tuples has an extra factor of $2^k k!$ from the Hardy--Littlewood prediction.
-This factor is larger than our bound on the average of $k$-term singular series in Theorem \ref{thm:bigk:sumboundallk}, so we achieve the following unconditional bound for much larger moments; in particular, for the $r$th moment when $r = o((\log x)^{1/3})$. \begin{theorem} Let $x > 0$, let $h = \l \log x = o(x)$ and let $r = o((\log x)^{1/3})$.
+This factor is larger than our bound on the average of $k$-term singular series in Theorem \ref{thm:bigk:sumboundallk}, so the following unconditional bound is weaker than the moment bounds in Theorem \ref{thm:distributiontail:momentboundsmallk}.
+However, this weaker bound applies for much larger moments; in particular, for the $r$th moment when $r = o((\log x)^{1/4})$. \begin{theorem} Let $x > 0$, let $h = \l \log x = o(x)$ and let $r = o((\log x)^{1/4})$.
 Define the $r$th moment $m_r(x,h)$ of the distribution of primes in intervals of size $h$ as in \eqref{eq:rmomentlogdef}.
 Then

 \end{theorem} As before, this bound on moments yields the following corollary on intervals containing many primes. \begin{corollary} Let $x> 0$, let $h =\l \log x$, where $\l$ is a nondecreasing function of $x$.
 Let $k$ be an integer dependent on $x$ and assume that $k = o((\log x)^{1/6})$ and that $k/\l \to \infty$ as $x\to \infty$.
 Define $I(x;k,h)$ as in \eqref{eq:distributiontail:Ixkhdef}.
 Then for some constant $C$,